Dakota Fanning To Star As Female Lead In New TNT Drama ‘The Alienist’

 In 2016, Fanning appeared in Brimstone and American Pastoral.
 With Fanning making the move back to television, Just Jared reports that Fanning’s role in The Alienist will be her first as a series regular since she played Allie Keys in the series Taken well over a decade ago.

 The show Taken was a miniseries that ran for only one season back in 2002.
 A science fiction series that aired on SyFy, the show was not at all related to the Liam Neeson movies of the same name, or the subsequent show starring Clive Standen (Vikings) that was inspired by the movies.
-Just Jared also points out that Fanning appeared in a single episode of friends in 2004, but she has not acted in any TV series since.
+Just Jared also points out that Fanning appeared in a single episode of Friends in 2004, but she has not acted in any TV series since.

 Dakota Fanning Cast as Female Lead on TNT’s ‘The Alienist’#TheAlienist #TCA17 #IAmSam https://t.co/5Xlb5FVO7v pic.twitter.com/XwLTrd1mKf